Sales Probing Questions to Uncover Buyer Needs

 3. Have the Right Attitude

-Remind your salespeople to approach a sales meeting as a conversation aimed at establishing trust and uncovering buyer wants and needs.
+Remind your salespeople to approach a virtual sales meeting as a conversation aimed at establishing trust and uncovering buyer wants and needs.
 In general, open-ended questions work better than close-ended questions, as they urge the customer to reveal helpful information and to take ownership of the proposed solution.
 In all cases, having a positive and helpful attitude will result in a more productive outcome.

 Effective probing is one of the most crucial components of the sales process, so you want your salespeople to be completely confident in their questioning strategy.
 Here's a review of what we covered: